billthefighter/pydantic2django/README.md

 # Pydantic2Django

-A utility for generating Django models from Pydantic models and providing seamless conversion between them.
+A utility for generating Django models from Pydantic models and Python dataclasses, and providing seamless conversion between them.

 ## Overview

 Pydantic2Django allows you to:

-1. Generate Django models from your Pydantic models
+1. Generate Django models from your Pydantic models or Python dataclasses
-2. Store Pydantic objects in a Django database
+2. Store Pydantic or dataclass objects in a Django database
-3. Convert between Django model instances and Pydantic objects
+3. Convert between Django model instances and Pydantic/dataclass objects

-This is particularly useful when you have a codebase that uses Pydantic models for data validation and you want to persist those models in a Django database.
+This is particularly useful when you have a codebase that uses Pydantic models or standard Python dataclasses for data validation and representation, and you want to persist those models in a Django database.

 ## Installation